 Who We Are

-The Monmouth County Arts Council (MCAC) was founded in 1971 after the Junior League of Monmouth County surveyed the community and identified the need for a central agency to coordinate and assist all county artists and arts organizations.
-With seed money from the Junior League and the New Jersey State Council on the Arts, MCAC was designated as the official county arts agency, made up of arts groups, artists, and supporters of the arts.
+Monmouth Arts (MA) was founded in 1971 after the Junior League of Monmouth County surveyed the community and identified the need for a central agency to coordinate and assist all county artists and arts organizations.
+With seed money from the Junior League and the New Jersey State Council on the Arts, MA was designated as the official county arts agency, made up of arts groups, artists, and supporters of the arts.
 At that point, the organization began providing assistance and services to strengthen the arts and the quality of life in Monmouth County.

-In 1973, an anonymous donor provided MCAC with funds to purchase Walter Reade’s Carlton Theatre in Red Bank.
+In 1973, an anonymous donor provided MA with funds to purchase Walter Reade’s Carlton Theatre in Red Bank.
 The theater was renamed the Count Basie Theatre in 1984 following the death of Red Bank native William James “Count” Basie.
-In 1999, MCAC and the Count Basie Theatre separated into two nonprofit organizations so that each organization could better focus on its individual mission.
+In 1999, MA and the Count Basie Theatre separated into two nonprofit organizations so that each organization could better focus on its individual mission.

-Today, through a variety of programs and services, MCAC continues to enrich the community by inspiring and fostering the arts throughout Monmouth County.
+Today, through a variety of programs and services, MA continues to enrich the community by inspiring and fostering the arts throughout Monmouth County.